danielbodnar/awesome-stars/README.md

 ## openai

+- [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥
+- [clevercli/clevercli](https://github.com/clevercli/clevercli) - ChatGPT powered CLI utilities.
+Easily add new prompt types in ~/.clevercli/
+- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - Generate beautiful README.md files from the terminal, powered by AI.
+- [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
+- [psychic-api/psychic](https://github.com/psychic-api/psychic) - Data integration platform for LLMs.
+Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
+- [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
+- [leetcode-mafia/cheetah](https://github.com/leetcode-mafia/cheetah) - Mac app for crushing remote tech interviews with AI
+- [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
+Available as a Node.js module, REST API server, and CLI app.
+- [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal
+- [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based QA system built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
+- [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
+This is a replication project for the typescript version of xtekky/gpt4free
+- [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️
+- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
+- [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
+- [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API
+- [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+- [BerriAI/litellm](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
+Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs)
+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A full-stack application that turns any documents into an intelligent chatbot with a sleek UI and easier way to manage your workspaces.
+- [akshata29/entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
+Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions
+- [dissorial/doc-chatbot](https://github.com/dissorial/doc-chatbot) - Document chatbot — multiple files, topics, chat windows and chat history.
+Powered by GPT.
+- [dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI
+- [Jordan-Gilliam/ai-template](https://github.com/Jordan-Gilliam/ai-template) - Mercury - Train your own custom GPT.
+Chat with any file, or website.
+- [RedisVentures/ArXivChatGuru](https://github.com/RedisVentures/ArXivChatGuru) - Use ArXiv ChatGuru to talk to research papers.
+This app uses LangChain, OpenAI, Streamlit, and Redis as a vector database/semantic cache.
+- [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.
 - [OvidijusParsiunas/deep-chat](https://github.com/OvidijusParsiunas/deep-chat) - Fully customizable AI chatbot component for your website
 - [refuel-ai/autolabel](https://github.com/refuel-ai/autolabel) - Label, clean and enrich text datasets with LLMs.
 - [mindflowai/mindflow](https://github.com/mindflowai/mindflow) - 🧠 AI-powered CLI git wrapper, boilerplate code generator, chat history manager, and code search engine to streamline your dev workflow 🌊